Education (EDUC)

 EDUC 361A Student Teaching K-8 (4-8 Credits)

 Participants use classroom observation, information about students, and a strong knowledge base as sources for their teaching in K-8 school settings.
 Furthermore, they implement aspects of the “Teacher as a Reflective Decision Maker” conceptual model as well as aspects of the Minnesota Academic Standards.
 Major goals of this experience are to have student teachers recognize and accept their responsibility to children, to become reflective practitioners and to actively seek out opportunities to grow professionally.
-Full-time, off-campus teaching assignments are arranged by the Director of Elementary Student Teaching.
-Prerequisite: Successful completion of all Education courses and requirements and approval of the Director of Elementary Student Teaching.
-Offered for S/U grading only.
+Full-time off-campus assignments are arranged by the Director of Student Teaching.
+Prerequisite is successful completion of all major and Education courses and requirements and approval of the Director of Student Teaching.

 Prerequisites: None